eito-fis/matrix-mult/README.md

 ![matmul_n](diagrams/Matmul_n.png)

-The above diagram shows the general structure of the module.
-The overall structure is similar to matmul, although there are key differences:
+The above diagram shows the general structure of the module. matmul_n is similar in structure to matmul, but uses uses a FSM with two states, `ACCUM` and `INCR`, to module when operation occur.
-- The rows and cols have a new enable signal, which is controlled by the FSM.
+- When in `ACCUM`, several things happen:
+  - `inc` is set to 0, freezing row and col
+  - `chunk` is incremented, selecting a new set of elements
+  - `accum` is set, allowing us to add the product of the two elements as selected by `chunk` to the accumulation register.
-  The rows and columns will only increment once `chunk == B - 1` and all B elements have been accumulated.
+  - The state changes back to `INCR` when `chunk == B - 1` and we've computed the dot product
-- There is only a single multiply and add for the dot product.
-Now, the current row and column are fed into a mux and the element to multiply is selected via the `chunk` variable.
-The product is then added to the current value of the accumulation register, and the result is saved on the clock edge when `chunk` is incremented.
+- When in `INCR`, several things happen:
-- The write enable is now controlled by the FSM, and only set when we are incrementing the rows and cols.
+  - `inc` is set, allowing the rows and columns to increment.
+  - `wr_ena` is set, writing the computed dot product to the RAM.
+  - `rst_accum` is set, to reset the accumulation register for the next operation
+  - The state changes back to `ACCUM` on the first clock cycle.

+Note, the verilog implementation of the module does not match the diagram exactly.
+Aside from the addition of `valid`, the handling of the accumulation register is part of the FSM, similar to the handling of `chunk` in the diagram.
+This means there is no `accum` or `rst_accum` wire as shown in the diagram.

 The matmul_n module can also be extended to be more efficient.
 Currently, it computes only a single multiplication each clock cycle, and therefore does not